phmhung25dseu/Segment_Customer_Analysis_SuperStore_Company_E_commerce/README.md

 ![image](https://github.com/user-attachments/assets/a9df73ff-7a4d-43c4-a78b-b87b9ee3aba5)

-_**📈 Strategic**_
-•	Champions generate more than 4x the transactions of Loyal customers, confirming they are the engine of your business.
+## Strategic Transaction Insights

+- **Champions** generate more than four times the number of transactions compared to **Loyal** customers.
+  - This confirms they are a core driver of business performance.
-  o	Prioritize experience enhancement, loyalty rewards, and product recommendations.
+  - Focus on enhancing their experience with loyalty rewards, personalized product recommendations, and exclusive offers.

-•	At Risk and Potential Loyalists:

-  o	Their strong activity levels indicate substantial upside if re-engaged or nurtured into loyalty.
+- **At Risk** and **Potential Loyalists** show strong activity levels:
+  - These segments represent significant growth potential if re-engaged effectively.

-  o	Segment-specific email flows or retargeting campaigns could help them graduate to "Loyal" or "Champions."
+  - Consider using segment-specific email workflows or retargeting campaigns to move them toward becoming "Loyal" or even "Champions".

-•	Hibernating customers are surprisingly active for a disengaged segment:

-  o	Use this as a signal—they're not lost yet.
-Re-engage with behavior-driven campaigns.
+- **Hibernating** customers demonstrate unexpected transactional activity for a segment considered disengaged:
+  - This is a key signal that they are not fully lost.
+  - Launch behavior-driven campaigns to reignite engagement and prevent churn.

 ## VI.
 Insights
-_**1. Overview**_
+### 1. Overview
 | Segment                        | Total Customer | Avg.
 Recency (Days) | Avg.
 Purchase Frequency | Avg.
 Monetary Value | Actions                                                                                   |
 |-------------------------------|----------------|----------------------|--------------------------|---------------------|--------------------------------------------------------------------------------------------|
 | Champions (17%)               | 799            | **32.86**            | **286.87**               | 6824.64             | Most loyal, active, and valuable customers.
 Provide VIP perks, exclusive access, and reward loyalty. |